 Administrator accounts are used to control access to the FortiManager unit.
 Local and remote authentication is supported, as well as two-factor authentication.
-Administrator profiles define different types of administrators and the level of access they have to the FortiManager unit, as well as the devices registered to it.
+Administrator profiles define different types of administrators and the level of access they have to the FortiManager unit, as well as its authorized devices.